Please read the following information. Please click on any of the following sections to take you directly to your area of interest

 14.3.2 Deceptive or fraudulent practices;

 14.3.3 Any activity infringing on the intellectual property rights of others, including, but not limited to, copyrights, trademarks, service marks, trade secrets, patents.
-Actions that restrict or inhibit any Person, whether a customer, Community Action Suffolk, or otherwise, in its use or enjoyment of any Community Action Suffolk Service;
+Actions that restrict or inhibit any Person, whether a customer, Community Action Suffolk, or otherwise, in its use or enjoyment of any IT Services at CAS Ltd Service;

 14.3.4 The deliberate transmission of computer viruses worms, trojan software, or other malicious programs.